Vineker1One/AutumnSeminar/README.md

 # Our first remote repository!

 Changes from local repository

 Changes from remote repository

+changes from Pivan